katehodges1/Portfolio/pages/page_footfall-prediction.md

 **Overview**: Following extensive EDA which formed the bulk of the dissertation, Random Forest model was used to make predictions for the R Shiny dashboard.

 ### Exploratory Analysis
-You can view the full code [here](https://github.com/katehodges1/katehodges.github.io/main/Predicting-Hampstead-Heath-Footfall/preprocessing).
+I then explored the data further, with predictive modelling in mind.
+You can view the full code [here](https://github.com/katehodges1/Predicting-Hampstead-Heath-Footfall/blob/main/01%20exploratory-data-analysis.R).
 The following plots are from my dissertation work.

 <p align='center'>
     <img src="https://raw.githubusercontent.com/katehodges1/katehodges.github.io/main/assets/img/dashboard/overall-visitation-plot.png" alt="overall visit plot" width="400" />